 Based on [INSIGHT], I will [OBJECTIVE] as measured by [KPI] to achieve [GOAL].

 For example, “Because Product Page Y experiences 90% bounce, I will improve the product page design and measure the click-through rate of CTAs to increase conversion rates in my eCommerce store.”
+You can repeat this formula across different pages & ecommerce metrics to set goals and improve performance.

 The 5 Steps to Planning & Managing Your eCommerce Personalization Strategy